Is 3 Days in Chiang Mai Enough?

 - 7:30 am: Pickup from our hotel in a songthaew (shared pickup truck)

 - 9:30 am: Walking tour through the local Karen community village, where our guide explained their daily life.
-We met an elderly lady teaching her granddaughter traditional weaving techniques—a beautiful glimpse into their cultural preservation
+We met an elderly lady teaching her granddaughter traditional weaving techniques, a beautiful glimpse into cultural preservation in action

 - 10:00 am: Short truck ride to the riverside